gumyr/build123d/docs/tutorial_joints.rst

 Step 3c: Fastener Joints
 ------------------------

-The third set of joints to add are ``CylindricalJoint``'s that describe how the countersunk screws used to attach the leaves move.
+The third set of joints to add are :class:`~direct_api.CylindricalJoint`'s that describe how the countersunk screws used to attach the leaves move.

 .. literalinclude:: tutorial_joints.py
-    :lines: 134-167
+    :start-after: [Fastener holes]
-    :emphasize-lines: 25-34
+    :end-before: [End Fastener holes]

-Much like the ``RevoluteJoint``, a ``CylindricalJoint`` has an Axis of motion but this type of joint allows both movement around and along this axis - exactly as a screw would move.
+Much like the :class:`~direct_api.RevoluteJoint`, a :class:`~direct_api.CylindricalJoint` has an Axis of motion but this type of joint allows both movement around and along this axis - exactly as a screw would move.
 Here is the Axis is setup such that a position of 0 aligns with the screw being fully set in the hole and positive numbers indicate the distance the head of the screw is above the